Video Deblurring by Fitting to Test Data: Method

 In the traditional learning-based video deblurring pipeline, the model is first trained on a large-scale dataset for a long time and converges to a single pre-trained model.
 Then the pre-trained model is used on test data to infer the result.
 However, this kind of pipeline usually involves a very complex model and cannot solve the domain gap problem between training dataset and test data.
 For example, a pre-trained model trained in scenario A with high performance usually performs worse on a different scenario B. Kupyn et al.~\cite{kupyn2019deblurgan} reduce the domain gap by estimating the residual between blur and clear image.
 Although they successfully improved the performance on test data with a different scenario, it still brings some artifacts.

 As shown in Figure~\ref{fig:pipeline}, unlike the traditional pipeline, we propose a simple but efficient pipeline for video deblurring that addresses the domain gap problem.
 Some recent approaches, such as SinGAN~\cite{shaham2019singan} and InGAN~\cite{shocher2019ingan} demonstrate that the information in a single image is enough to train a model.
-We also observe that there are always some sharp frames in a video with motion blur, and more analysis will be presented in the supplementary material.
 Since frames in a short period contain similar texture information, we can use those sharp frames to refine adjacent blurry frames.
 In this way, we eliminate the use of large training datasets and directly train the network solely on test data.
 We also noticed that Cho et al.~\cite{cho2012video} have a similar observation to us.
 They use classical methods rather than a learning-based method to refine blurry frames.
 As shown in Figure~\ref{fig:TOG}, our method can generate images with higher quality and fewer artifacts.

 Figure~\ref{fig:pipeline} illustrates our proposed pipeline.
 For a test video with motion blur, we firstly select one sharp frame among every 20 frames based on the variance of the Laplacian map.
 Since we usually have less than ten selected frames, we employ data augmentation on these frames by randomly cropping the chosen frames into $256\times 256$ patches.
 We did not find rotation or flipping useful in this task because these data augmentation methods create non-realistic texture information that prevents our model from fitting to the selected frames.
 Taking those patches as ground truth, we randomly select generated blur kernels and make blurry patches fed into the network as input.
 After fitting, this on-the-fly model will be used to infer each frame of this video.